-The Tsaatan Nomads, or the Dukhan as they are also known, live high in the Ulaan Taiga mountain range of Mongolia.
-The region is bordered by Russia to the west, the Darkhad Valley and Lake Khövsgöl (Khövsgöl Nuur) to the east.
+Also known as the Dukhan, they live in the region bordering Russia to the west, the Darkhad Valley and Lake Khövsgöl (Khövsgöl Nuur or Khuvsgul Lake) to the east.
 Through millennia-old traditions, the Tsaatan livelihood has been tied to their reindeer herd.
 Today the roughly 500 Dukhan left are some of the last of the reindeer herders in the world.

 Reaching the Tsaatan camp is a challenging endeavor as it takes from three to six days from Ulaan Baatar.
 It starts with a 12-hour bus ride from Ulaan Baatar to Mörön (also known as Murun).
 Then you embark on a 12-hour ride on rough dirt roads and river crossing from Mörön to Tsagaan Nuur in a Russian minivan.
-Finally, you horse ride one to three days through steep rocky forest slopes and muddy taiga – swampy coniferous forest area – before arriving at their location.
+Finally, you horse-ride one to three days through steep rocky forest slopes and muddy taiga – swampy coniferous forest area – before arriving at their location.
 But once we arrived at the taiga camp, I quickly forgot any soreness and was no longer tired.
 We had made it.
 We had reached the nomadic people of the reindeer – the Tsaatan.
 Just mentioning their name felt extraordinary.

-I used to my own horse so even if I am somewhat rusted, I usually feel confident on a horse.
+I used to my horse, so even if I am somewhat rusted, I usually feel confident on a horse.
 Let me say that these six hours were tough.
 The area we were in is called the West Taiga and is notorious for its steep and rugged mountainous terrain.
-We crossed rivers, stepped over rocky paths with barely enough space for our horses to put their feet, avoided holes between large boulders, struggled and slipped in the muddy taiga.
+We crossed rivers, stepped over rocky paths with barely enough space for our horses to put their feet, avoided holes between large boulders, struggled, and slipped in the muddy taiga.
 It was a miracle no one fell and got hurt – humans and horses alike.
 The fact that the Mongolian horses are only partially tamed also spiced up the ride!
 Our horses were well maintained and responded well to our directions, but we always felt that their wild character was eager to make an appearance.
 It is worth mentioning that Udaan’s horses had won several racing medals when he participated in Nadaam and other games.
-Himself won numerous medals during several archery and wrestling contests, two highly popular activities in Mongolia.
+He won numerous medals during several archery and wrestling contests, two highly popular activities in Mongolia.

 As we reached the camp, we delighted in the sights of the traditional yurts, the children playing outside, and several reindeer laying down nearby the camp.

-Our stay was to be split between two families but as we would discover, the two families are linked and provided a deeper glimpse into the Tsaatan millennia-old history.
+Our stay was to be split between two families, but as we would discover, the two families are linked and provided a deeper glimpse into the Tsaatan millennia-old history.

-A Tsaatan Family: The Zorigt
+Meeting The Zorigt

 Zorigt, 48, and his wife Otgonbayr welcomed us in their yurt, the shape reminiscent of the Native American teepees.
-Otgonbayr gestured us to sit around the stove which occupied the center of the 6-meter wide yurt.
-Two of their five children were present – their young son Khuderbat, 14, and one of their daughters Zulaa, 23 with her 1-year-old girl Ehrsaran.
+Otgonbayr gestured us to sit around the stove, which occupied the center of the 6-meter wide yurt.
+Two of their five children were present – their young son Khuderbat, 14, and one of their daughters Zulaa, 23, with her 1-year-old girl Ehrsaran.
 One of the daughters lives in Murun, the other two in Tsagaan Nuur.
-We managed to discuss with Zorigt thanks to his understanding of English which he acquired while working as a horse guide.
+We managed to discuss with Zorigt thanks to his understanding of English, which he acquired while working as a horse guide.

 Otgonbayr served us the traditional Mongolian milk tea, homemade bread, and dried cheese curd.
-These felt really good after the long ride, and I was eager to taste the dairy products made of reindeer milk.
+These felt good after the long ride, and I was eager to taste the dairy products made of reindeer milk.
 The milk tea did not taste much different than with regular cow milk.
-The dried cheese curd, however, had a definite “gamy” taste, though I was not sure whether it was from the reindeer milk or from the method of sun-drying the curd.
+The dried cheese curd, however, had a definite “gamy” taste, though I was not sure whether it was from the reindeer milk or the method of sun-drying the curd.

 The family of 6 was sharing the sparsely furnished yurt made of about 20-25 wooden poles and heavy tarp wrapped around and laying on the ground.
 Besides the stove occupying the center of the yurt, a few mats were rolled by the wall sides.
 A couple of cooking utensils and a wok, several pieces of meat drying over a stretched rope, and a string of cheese named “byrlack” occupied the walls.
-A pack of clothes, blankets and equipment laid in another area.
+A pack of clothes, blankets, and equipment laid in another area.
 That was it.
 I had more clothes and gear in my backpack for sure and felt overly equipped with unnecessary items as I looked around the yurt.
 The only touch of the modern world was a solar panel and a TV set.
 And the compulsory cell phone.

 Zorigt showed us our yurt – a similar setting but stripped down to just a stove and some floor tarps.
 Just like we had expected.
 When visiting the Tsaatan nomads, one needs to bring everything – sleeping gear, food, and clothes.
 We knew the families would not be able to provide us with anything and had made sure to bring everything we would need for our trip.
-I was actually very surprised when Otgonbayr appeared shortly after bringing more tarps for insulating the ground, and a thick blanket for the night.
+I was very surprised when Otgonbayr appeared shortly after bringing more tarps for insulating the ground and a thick blanket for the night.
 We initially refused as we did not want to be deprived of much-needed warmth.
 But true to Mongolian hospitality, she insisted we kept them.
 I have to confess we appreciated it during the night, long after the fire in the stove had died and that the temperatures had dropped into freezing degrees.
 Even if the floor felt hard and the night cold, I was thrilled to be staying in the yurt and was reliving our first evening in the camp.

 After settling down, we headed out to see the reindeer.
 We slowly approached the pack, wondering how the animals would react to our presence.
-To my surprise, they let us come close and touch them without any major scare.
-Granted their eyes were wide open and tracked every single of our movements, but not once did they bolt or react abruptly.
+To my surprise, they let us come close and touch them without any significant scare.
+Granted, their eyes were wide open and tracked every single of our movements, but not once did they bolt or react abruptly.
 Their skin was amazingly soft, especially their nose.
 A few scratched their horns one the ground or with their back feet, but did not let us touch them.

-Oron and Inchbaatar Families
+The Oron and Inchbaatar Families

 We saw the second camp from far and could distinguish three yurts in the distance.
 Our new family host, Ulze, welcomed us in the camp as her husband Inchbaatar was away taking care of the reindeer.

-After the traditional milk tea welcome, we sat outside with the kids and our guides, passing time eating pine nuts out of freshly grabbed pine cones.
+After the traditional milk tea welcome, we sat outside with the kids and our guides, passing the time eating pine nuts out of freshly grabbed pine cones.
 I enjoyed the sharing aspect of the moment as one pine cone circulated among us all.